Waldehyd/Blahaj_Pentagramm_Badge/Manual/SetupGuide/SetupGuide.typ

    columns: (1fr,1fr,1fr),
 )

-= Assembling the Case

-The case is the 3D-Printed, all .stl files can be found in the /Case directory of the repository.

 = Notes on Usage

 As running the LEDs for a while results in the Badge heating up quite a bit, the sensor readings from the BME280 become unreliable for air measurements.
 As such, it's recommended to use the BME280 for setups where the LEDs aren't used continuously, e.g. when using the PIR in conjunction with a nighttime timer for the pathway to your bathroom.